At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 - To relieve symptoms.
 Chemotherapy can improve quality of life by shrinking a cancer that causes pain or other symptoms.

-- To prevent recurrence.
-Maintenance chemotherapy, sometimes given with other drug therapies, aims to prevent or delay the return of cancer.
+- To prevent cancer coming back.
+Maintenance chemotherapy, sometimes given with other drug therapies, aims to prevent or delay cancer returning.

 How long does treatment last?